Key Points

 The cold chain and reliable supplies of vaccines are essential to facility readiness.
 In 1997, an assessment of Zambia’s vaccine cold chain transit and storage system found that 11% of refrigerators and freezers in the district health facilities were broken and 30% of all equipment was more than 10 years old.
 Essential equipment for vaccinations was also inappropriately distributed, with some districts experiencing a shortage and other districts having a surplus.15

 To preserve the effectiveness of its current vaccines and prepare for Gavi-supported introductions of additional vaccines, the MOH initiated a cold chain expansion in two phases.
 The first phase began in 2002 with the procurement of electric and solar refrigerators in all districts; solar-powered refrigerators have become the gold standard for areas without electricity.
-The second phase began in 2012 with installation of cold rooms in all 10 provinces.16,17 The MOH and its partners supplied districts with either electric refrigerators or cold rooms.
+The second phase began in 2012 with installation of cold rooms in all 10 provinces.

 The cold chain expansion in Zambia has played a significant role in improving immunization.
 Key informants, both internal and external to the MOH, identified cold chain expansion as a vital step in improving vaccine coverage.